Chillandchat/chatscript/examples/commands/README.md

 ## Commands

 Welcome to the commands example!
-This example we will learn how to make a command system,
+This example we will learn how to make a command system!
+This example you will learn how to run some code when a user types a certain command.
+Kinda like a command line!

 ### Logic